alexsoubeyrand/genshin/README.md

 - Train myself by using various technologies.

 The first objective drives the content of this project.
-We use Genshin Impact-specific concepts and process Genshin Impact-relevant data.
+We use Genshin-specific concepts and process Genshin-relevant data.
 This aspect remains rather open: we start small but we will grow as long as we find useful stuff to add.

 The second objective drives the form of the project, split in 3 modules:
 - a Java library, aimed at Java developers (like me), which provides all the data and computational aspects ;
 - a REST web service, aimed at other developers, which exposes the features of the library online through a REST API ;
-- a website, aimed at human users, which provides a simple yet nice interface to consume the web service.
+- a website, aimed at human users, which provides a simple interface to consume the web service.

+For more details about each module, check their own readme.

 Just to be clear: everything could be implemented as a website.
 We won't do that here, because it would focus the experience on few web technologies.